 Bowleaze Cove for SSE – SE – ESE winds

-Portland Harbour – there is a Pay & Display car park for Chesil Beach, just a quarter mile up the causeway from Wyke Regis that costs around £4.50 for four hours.
+There is a pay & display car park for Chesil Beach, just a quarter mile up the causeway from Wyke Regis that costs around £5 for 4 hours.

 Safety first, indeed!
 You’ll be sharing the area with windsurfers, fellow kiteboarders and other sailors alike, so keep your eyes open.
-Your launch will be at Ferrybridge (off the causeway), so you can stay out of the way!
+Your launch will be at the Ferry bridge (off the causeway), so you can stay out of the way!

 Attracting the kiss-me-quick and sandcastle brigade, in other words, be careful of small children on the beach!

 The best place to park is at Town Quay, though it makes sense to stop by the beach, dump your gear and a buddy to stand over it and then park up the road.

 Toward the Town Quay end the beach is sand and is shallow to a good 200 metres out.
 Toward the Pier it is shingle and shelves very quickly.
 Southerly winds aren’t protected by Portland so well – particularly towards the east end of the three mile long beach – and you can have up to 1.5 metres of waves in a good southerly blast.
 And yes – you can do reaches of up to three miles each without running out of beach if you want!

 Facing south-east, any southerly winds are a cracker for this spot.
 It gets wave when the Portland Harbour doesn’t, so it can be great for tricks and air.
 Be aware that a shorebreak is revealed at high tide and can easily catch you out.
 At high tide, you’ll be better off launching at Weymouth Bandstand … especially in winter …